jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

 At node `P`, query the local heavy‑hitter sketch (updated only when `P` was touched, i.e., with probability (q(|P|)) per key).
 The sketch naturally tracks frequent **completions** under `P`.
 You can scale counts by (1/q(|P|)) to unbias.

-> Note: Misra‑Gries/SpaceSaving are **nonlinear**.
-Scaling their reported weights by \(1/q(|P|)\) adjusts magnitudes but does not make the top‑k set itself unbiased.
-In practice, heavy items stay heavy under Bernoulli subsampling, and these sketches remain mergeable (standard Misra‑Gries merge = sum then compress).
+> Note: The bounded top‑k compactor is **nonlinear**.
+Scaling its reported weights by \(1/q(|P|)\) adjusts magnitudes but does not make the top‑k set itself unbiased.
+In practice, heavy items stay heavy under Bernoulli subsampling, and the compactor remains mergeable because we simply add shared suffixes and truncate back to capacity.

 ### Merge (distributed)